hanifudin0597/api-recipe-resto/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This api is for my telegram clone application, one of which is to handle realtime chat, offline/online user status, realtime delete chat, update user profile, and others.
+This api is for food recipe client application.
+Some of the features in this application are auth, create recipes, edit recipes, delete recipes, list recipes, create comments, list comments, and delete comments

 ### Built With